 The Program provides rebates of up to \$5 for high-efficiency sprinkler nozzles, up to \$10 for spray bodies with pressure regulation, and up to \$30 for large rotors.
 BAWSCA utilizes EPA Water Sense labeled products in its subscription rebate programs when available.
-Each item on the Qualifying Product List (QPL) for the Irrigation Hardware Rebate Program is either EPA Water has some component of pressure regulation to reduce misting and inefficiencies in larger landscape settings.
+Each item on the Qualifying Product List (QPL) for the Irrigation Hardware Rebate Program is either EPA Water Sense labeled or

+205 Devices 0 Rotors has some component of pressure regulation to reduce misting and inefficiencies in larger landscape settings.